BLURRING THE BOUNDARY BETWEEN CLEANSING AND CONDITIONING: DO BOTH AT THE SAME TIME.

 Once upon a time, we washed our hair with shampoo and a chaser of conditioner.
 But, like most aspects of modern life, it’s not so simple anymore.
 Traditional shampoo has become optional for some people and maligned by many – and conditioner is taking a prime spot in shower real-estate.
 So what is co washing and the hair cleansing disruption all about?
+Read on to learn how to co-wash your hair with our best co-washing tips.

 Rising up against the industrial shampoo complex and perennially damaged hair, the curly hair community coined the term “co-washing” about a decade ago.
 Short for conditioner-only washing, the method maintains moisture and puts a stop to dry and frizzy curls.